JosePedroDias/ang/README.md

 * has e2e tests set up with protractor and jasmine
 * does JS linting with eslint
 * does SCSS linting with sass-lint
+* pretty dumb componentized app

 ## yet to do

 * compute angular templates to JS
-* do a simple example app

 ## How do I?